 The Parable of the Rich Fool (Luke 12:13-21): Reflections on the True Treasure

-Gospel (Lc 12,13-21): Someone in the crowd said to Jesus, "Teacher, tell my brother to divide the inheritance with me."
-He replied, "Man, who appointed me to be a judge or an arbitrator between you?"
-Then he said to them, "Watch out!
-Beware of all kinds of greed, for life does not consist in abundance.
+Gospel (Lc 12,13-21): Someone in the crowd said to Jesus, “Teacher, tell my brother to divide the inheritance with me.”
+He replied, “Man, who appointed me a judge or arbitrator between you?”
+Then he said to them, “Watch out!
+Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.”.

 The Context of the Meeting